andrewheiss/Dissertation/Writing/5_program_capture/program_capture.md

 - Turn capture on head - adaptive management - try to induce government changes
 - But also protect mission - Egypt closing, for example

-# Index on Censorship

-Avoids capture through funding mechanisms

-Index on Censorship includes section on anti-authoritarian lobbying in 2015 annual report

-## Mission and strategy

-## Sources of flexibility

-## How it protects its core mission

-- Don't operate directly in countries, support local journalists only
-- Chinese wall in funding, don't let mission get captured

 [^1]:	Response 1412.